Ohio Court Records

 Sealing and Expunging Criminal Records in Ohio

-Typically, only ex-convicts with less than five felonies are described as eligible.
+Typically, only ex-convicts with fewer than five felonies are described as eligible.
 Examples of records that can be sealed are arrest reports, old juvenile convictions, DUI convictions, street racing, and other traffic violations.
 Section 2953.36 lists some violent crimes and convictions related to minors that are not eligible for expungement.
 This includes rape, sexual battery, pornography involving a minor, etc.

 The Difference Between Sealing and Expunging Criminal Records